Neighborhood School Districts

 engaged teachers (with a good mix of both long-timers and new young ones) and bright-eyed, interested students;

 a respectable or even outstanding list of colleges/universities (or other good boarding or day schools at the next level) to which students have been admitted;

 awareness, attention, swift resolution and sensitive handling of problems (ie: bullying);

-a good line-up of course offerings satisfying not only state or district mandates but students ranging from the intensely intellectually curious to the bolshie late-bloomer (at the high school level, AP or IB courses);
+a good line-up of course offerings that not only satisfy state/district mandates but also appeal to students ranging from the intensely intellectually curious (e.g. AP or IB courses) to the bolshie late-bloomer;

 accreditation by a nationally recognised agency.